Amazon warns Future against holding meetings to approve assets sale to Reliance

 Amazon warns Future against holding meetings to approve assets sale to Reliance3 min read .
-Updated: 13 Apr 2022, 06:56 PM IST
+13 Apr 2022

 - In a 16-page letter to Kishore Biyani and other promoters on April 12, Amazon said such meetings are illegal